News Highlights 2008 and 2009

 We succeeded in enjoining Rent-A-Wreck of America Inc. from terminating the franchise operated by its founder, David Schwartz.

 • In August 2007 Gordon & Simmons obtained a Temporary Restraining Order from the United States District Court for the District of Maryland, Judge Peter Messitte, in the case entitled David Schwartz, et al. v.
 J.J.F.
 Management Services, Inc., Case No. 07-CV-01679.
-On September 17, 2008, attorneys Roger C. Simmons and Jacob I. Weddle, won in a full preliminary injunction halting Rent A Wreck of America, Inc.’s effort to terminate its very first franchisee.
+On September 17, 2008, attorney from the law firm of Gordon & Simmons, won in a full preliminary injunction halting Rent A Wreck of America, Inc.’s effort to terminate its very first franchisee.
 Dave Schwartz, the man who originated the Rent A Wreck name in 1973, owned its first franchise and was the founder of Rent A Wreck of America, Inc., was held to have a unique relationship with the national company.
 Described as Rent A Wreck’s first franchisee but paying no franchise fees, the injunction entitles Schwartz and his Los Angeles-based company to inclusion in the national franchising company’s website on a parity with other franchisees.
 John J Fitzgerald, a millionaire Maryland car dealer, and the man who recently bought Rent A Wreck of America, Inc. has been quoted as having attempted to terminate Mr. Schwartz “to see how high he jumps.”

 | September 2008 |